NCSU GIS/MEA582:

 Geospatial data introduction

-Should we list and provide information about all the files in each Location and geodatabase, or a subset?
+Should we list and provide information about all the files in each project and geodatabase, or a subset?

 Rather than listing properties for each file you should provide a general description that will characterize the data.
 For example, after looking at most of the data in the data set, are you able to generalize some common properties? are all the data local? regional? do they have all same level of detail? do they represent natural or anthropogenic features? how are they georeferenced?
 The goal in this assignment is to ensure that the students understand the basic properties of digital geospatial data and can make general observations and conclusions based on broad range of specific technical information.
 The reports will get more meaningful for more complex assignments - the first ones are just a warm up.
 In the approach section - do not write about software issues, focus on general methodology, in the results sections focus on what is interesting in the data and the derived maps.
 Put software issues, including fixes and suggestions for improvements into the discussion section.